AttyC/erraticcycles/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 ![erratic cycles logo](/img/erraticcycles.png)

+## Welcome to Erratic Cycles - tales of perimenopause!

 I had the idea to start this site about perimenopause stories over a year ago \[a lot has happened since then].

-The irony is, the symptoms of perimenopause that gave me the idea to create the Erratic Cycles website also meant I didn't actually make the website ... ok, to be completely clear - my lack of achievement was largely due to good old putting it off/finding excuses, of course.
+The irony is, the symptoms of perimenopause that gave me the idea to create the Erratic Cycles website also meant I didn't actually make the website ... ok, to be completely clear - my lack of achievement was largely due to the usual putting it off/finding excuses, of course.

 So, as an introduction, I'm going to list my symptoms.
-Some may be due to the perimenopause.
+Some may be due to  perimenopause.
 Some may not.
 I'm no doctor.

 **Brain fog** - inability to make lots of decisions, feeling like my brain has started wearing thick cement boots, covered in soft fur